-Welcome to The Blender Encyclopedia, the most comprehensive training course available covering all aspects of Blender 3D, a completely free 3D production suite.
+Welcome to The Blender Encyclopedia, the most comprehensive training course available for Blender 3D, a completely free 3D production suite.
 The newest releases have seen the biggest upgrades yet, with many new features and improvements.

 With the tools and techniques covered in this course by CG Masters' lead instructors Christopher Plush and Lee Salvemini, you can take full advantage of this completely free & open source software to bring all of your creative ideas to life.

 The Blender Encyclopedia will be of use throughout your entire 3D journey.
 No matter what job you've been entrusted with, or creative idea you want to make a reality, this is the most important reference guide you'll own.